← Back to all posts

 2. Set Up a Holiday Cocktail (or Mocktail) Station

 Pick one or two holiday cocktails and set up a self-serve station.
-A big batch of spiked apple cider.
-A cranberry mule.
-A pomegranate spritz.
-Print the recipe on a card, lay out the garnishes, and let people help themselves.
+A big batch of spiked apple cider works, or a cranberry mule if you want something with more kick.
+Print the recipe on a card and set the garnishes next to it so people can pour their own.

 Put the recipe and any "bring your own" requests in Lemonvite's "What to Bring" section on your event page.
 Ask one guest to bring limes, another to bring sparkling water, someone else to handle the cranberries.
 People want to help.
 Just tell them how.